“I’m going to Cameli’s,” I told my wife. “It’s Arcadia Comedy.”

 The windows of my last-century Buick were down.
 They’re always down.
 The A.C. quit working about an hour and a half after I bought the piece of junk.

 I was at a stoplight, and I looked over as I let it out.
 Staring back was an older lady driving the latest SUV, black.
-Why her windows were down to begin with, I don’t know.
-Maybe I was shouting loud enough to hear with them up, and she wanted to see what was happening.
+Her windows just happened to also be down.

 “HERRRRMERRRT!”
 I bellowed, her judgmental glare throwing another wrench at my stomach.